Knife Sharpener & Knife Care

-No matter how high the HRC value of a knife may be, no matter how first-class and expensive it is: at some point, a knife will not perform as desired.
-Then it's time to give your knife the fullest attention: sharpening is due!
-For some, it's a horror, an unpleasant task.
-Others, however, see it as a meditative work.
-No matter how you feel about it, your knives will thank you for this effort with longevity and enthusiasm.
+No matter how high the HRC value of a knife may be, no matter how premium and expensive it is: Eventually, the time will come when a knife no longer performs as desired.
+Then it's time for you to give your knife the fullest attention: It's time to resharpen!
+For some, it's a nuisance, an unpleasant task.
+Others, however, see it as a meditative activity.
+No matter how you feel about it, your knives will reward you for this effort with longevity and enthusiasm.

-For beginners and professionals, we have suitable tools in our Butch Store to help you give knives the desired sharpness again:
+For beginners and professionals, we have suitable tools in our Butch Store that will help you restore the desired sharpness to your knives:

 Please continue reading here